Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

     restart: unless-stopped
 EOF
 ```
-Create the YML for qBittorrent:
+Use cat to quickly fill in the info for the qBittorrent yml file:
 ```
 cat <<EOF > "$HOME/Docker/qbittorrent/docker-compose.yml"
 version: "2.1"